colds-ky/dids/README.md

 DID is fixed account identifier in BlueSky.

 This repository stores a full list of these identifiers, plus some maintenance scripts.
-That's as Coldsky as it can get.
+That's as Coldsky as it gets.

 A DID is a long identifier in format of **did:plc:abcnm2knoyktubnmeitg6pdd** (some exceptions possible, but practically never used).
 At the moment there are 3,091,797 of them stored here.

 In order to simplify the storage in a git repository, the whole set is broken into 'shards' or 'buckets', simply by grouping all dids with the same first 2 characters after **did:plc:** prefix.
-Have a look at a shard [starting with **did:plc:ne**](n/ne.json) for example.
+Have a look at a shard [starting with '**did:plc:ne...**'](n/ne.json) for example.

 ## Maintenance scripts